Perspectives on Canada and Canadian Content:

 Seeing ourselves through other eyes

-This month we will be celebrating National Canadian Film Day on April 17 by looking at Canadian content.
+We will be celebrating National Canadian Film Day on April 16 by looking at Canadian content.
 Today we will look at the perspectives/viewpoints from media that is created by other countries and how they portray what it means to be a Canadian.

-You will need to make a copy of the worksheet - CLICK HERE.
+You will need to make a copy of the worksheet if you are not doing this as a class activity - CLICK HERE.
 As you do the activities below, make sure to answer the corresponding questions on the worksheet.

 When completed, don't forget to share the worksheet with your teacher at allancarterspace@gmail.com.